New York congressman to plead guilty in insider trading case

 Collins’ son, Cameron Collins, and another man, Stephen Zarsky, are also scheduled to plead guilty in the case on Thursday, court records show.

-A spokesman for U.S. Attorney Geoffrey Berman, whose office is prosecuting the case, declined to comment.
-Lawyers for Chris and Cameron Collins and for Zarsky could not immediately be reached.
+A spokesman for U.S. Attorney Geoffrey Berman, whose office is prosecuting the case, declined to comment, as did Mauro Wolfe, a lawyer for Zarsky.

 Chris Collins represents New York’s 27th Congressional District, which includes areas surrounding Buffalo and Rochester.
 He won reelection last November, three months after he was criminally charged.

-The criminal case relates to Innate Immunotherapeutics Ltd, a company for which Christopher Collins sat on the board and held a 16.8% stake.
+The criminal case relates to Innate Immunotherapeutics Ltd, a company for which Chris Collins sat on the board and held a 16.8% stake.

 Prosecutors allege that in June 2017, while attending the congressional picnic at the White House, Collins learned in an email from Innate’s chief executive that a clinical trial for its proposed multiple sclerosis drug MIS416 had failed.